 California Landlord Rights and Responsibilities

-- To collect payment to cover any repairs needed due to property damages that exceed normal wear and tear.
+- To collect payment to cover any repairs needed due to damages that exceed normal wear and tear.

-- Provide a habitable home to their tenants.
+- Provide a habitable home.

-An Overview of the Landlord-Tenant Laws in California
+An Overview of the Laws in California

 A Tenant’s Right to Privacy